jkuzm/2020repo/README.md

 // using search in a str+str (concatenate to itself and search in a big one
 // 12.
 How do you check if a given string is a palindrome ? (solution)
 //  in DataStrAlgorTraining
+13. quick print of string in reverse order with recursive

 BinTreeAlgs
 simple BST (binary search tree) to create, getMinValue,